-This application is similar to Observation Hotline (see Observation Hotline Help for details), but has some additional features which are useful for managing the records of a single group.
-For instance, Group Observations will show unpublished records associated with a group, where Observation Hotline will only show published records.
+This application is similar to Observation Search (see Observation Search Help for details), but has some additional features which are useful for managing the records of a single group.
+For instance, Group Observations will show unpublished records associated with a group, where Observation Search will only show published records.

 If you have any questions about this application, please contact

 so that February 20, 2019 is written as 2019-2-20.

 2019-2-20 as the end date, the result will include